haroldDOTsh/fulcrum/README.md

 - Minecraft Version: `1.21.10`
 - Protocol Version: `773`
 - Toolchain: Java 21, Gradle 9.2, Paper + Velocity APIs
+- Requires: `Citizens2`, `FAWE`

 ## Quick Start

+> [!TIP]
+> The Paper runtime **requires** the latest builds of FastAsyncWorldEdit (FAWE) and Citizens2 to be installed alongside
+> Fulcrum.
+Keep both plugins updated so that world pasting, prop services, and NPC orchestration work!

 Fulcrum expects a registry, one or more proxies, and any number of backend runtimes.
 Configuration for Redis, MongoDB, and PostgreSQL lives in `runtime/src/main/resources/database-config.yml`; copy that into your server directory and